chasmani/piecewise-regression/docs/api.rst

 Main
 ----------
-The main module includes the Fit function, which rus the bootstrap restarting algorithm.
+The main module includes the Fit function, which runs the bootstrap restarting algorithm.

 .. automodule:: piecewise_regression.main
 	:members: